 Submit a Theme Issue

 A theme issue in the British Columbia Medical Journal is a collection of articles on a single topic coordinated by a guest editor.
 Guest editors are usually, but not always, physicians.
-We recommend that anyone interested in coordinating a theme issue write a letter to the BCMJ editor outlining proposed article topics and authors.
+We recommend that anyone interested in coordinating a theme issue write a letter to the BCMJ editor-in-chief outlining proposed article topics and authors.

 Theme issues usually comprise three to eight articles of about 3000 words each, plus a guest editorial of 500 to 1000 words.
 If there are four or more articles, the theme issue may be split into two consecutive issues of the BCMJ, each accompanied by a guest editorial.